 \section{Conclusion}

-We present a self-supervised method to jointly learn a patch dictionary and a frame-encoder from a video, where the encoder explains frames as compositions of elements from the dictionary, anchored on a regular grid.
-By generating multiple layers of alpha-masked sprites and predicting per-sprite local transformation, our model recovers fine-scale motion, achieves high-quality reconstructions, and produces semantically meaningful, well-separated sprites.
-Applied to content with significant recurrence, such as text or 2D video games, our approach recovers structurally significant patches like glyphs or moving characters.
+We present a self-supervised method to jointly learn a patch dictionary and a frame encoder from a video, where the encoder explains frames as compositions of dictionary elements, anchored on a regular grid.
+By generating layers of alpha-masked sprites and predicting per-sprite local transformation, we recover fine-scale motion and achieve high-quality reconstructions with semantically meaningful, well-separated sprites.
+Applied to content with significant recurrence, our approach recovers structurally significant patterns.

 Understanding recurring patterns and their relationships is central to machine learning.
-Learning to act intelligently, in video games or in the physical world, requires breaking experiences down into recurrent elements between which knowledge can be transferred effectively.
-In this work we have focused on a simplified video domain.
-In the future, we would like to significantly expand the range of deformations applied to the learned dictionary elements, such as appearance or shape changes.
-We believe our work opens significant avenues for future research to explore recurrences and object relationships in more complex domains.
+Learning to act intelligently in video games or in the physical world requires breaking experiences down into elements between which knowledge can be transferred effectively.
+Our sprite-based decomposition provides an intuitive basis for this purpose.
+In this work, we focus on a simplified video domain.
+In the future, we would like to expand the range of deformations applied to the learned dictionary elements, such as appearance or shape changes.
+Our work opens significant avenues for future research to explore recurrences and object relationships in more complex domains.